 \section{The function on the deformation space}

 Recall that $M$ denotes a compact manifold with boundary a union of $k>0$ tori and hyperbolic interior.
 The goal of this section is to give a sufficient cohomological condition which guarantees that infinitely many fillings on $M$ are infinitesimally rigid.

+For this we shall define a real analytic function $f\co U\to\mathbf R$, where $U\subset \mathbf C^k$ is a parametrization of Thurston's slice.
+This function is defined as the determinant of a matrix whose entries are pairings between homology and cohomology classes.
+This $f$ will depend of several choices, but its zero set is a well defined analytical subset of $U$.
+Another analytical subset of $U$ is defined by means of the dimension cohomology of $M$ with twisted coefficients.
+We shall prove that the Dehn fillings whose parameter $u$ is away from these analytical subsets are infinitesimally rigid.
+Moreover, when $M$ is infinitesimally projectively rigid with respect to the cusps, these subsets are proper.

 For this we need several tools for constructing a function on the deformation space.
 The first one is given by the following lemma.
 All statements are up to taking a smaller neighborhood of $0$, $U\subset \mathbf C^k$.

 \begin{lemma} As in Section~\ref{sec:Thurstonsslice}, let $U\subset \mathbf C^k$ be an open neighborhood of $0$ which parametrizes the deformations of the complete holonomy of the interior of $M$.